gdalmaso96/PepperPotCheck/README.md

 -- 24.10.2022 --
 Added weight to LL: it is further divided by the number of transmitted perticles to favour high transmission.
 Now Runs with no particles get a low LL instead of returning a nan.

+-- 26.10.2022 --
+The fit to centroid only excluding COBRA data is not too bad.
+Vertical profiles seem reasonable, main issues arise on the horizontal.
+The SSL magnet might have had different settings for MEG and Mu3e.
+I'm running on MEG only data both the centroid only fit and the fit to the momentum distribution.
+A different center in the horizontal might explain the tendency to go to higher momenta: with a lower focusing the distribution becomes broader